Days 1 & 2 UK - Auckland

 Your scenic tour today takes you to Te Puia Thermal Reserve, where you'll see bubbling mud, pools of boiling water, dramatic spouting geysers and traditional Maori architecture.

-You could join a tour of Hobbiton, the location created for The Lord of the Rings and The Hobbit films.
+Later, you could join a tour of Hobbiton, the location created for The Lord of the Rings and The Hobbit films.
 This thrilling site includes hobbit holes and the Green Dragon Inn, and your guide will tell you all you need to know about these popular movies.

 Tonight, you will experience an authentic Hangi meal - where your food is cooked by steam underground using a centuries-old method.
 Journey back to a time of proud warriors and ancient traditions with a visit to the Tamaki Maori Village, where you'll experience ceremonial rituals, wonderful performances including action songs, poi, stick games and the world famous 'haka' – the Maori War Dance.
 Hear stories that have been passed down through the generations and watch as the earth is carefully scraped away from the hangi pit to reveal baskets laden with a sumptuous mouth-watering feast cooked beneath the ground on hot stones.